thorsten23/hubzilla/doc/member/guide/channels.md

 ![Remove Channel](./assets/channel_remove_1.png)

-**Before removing a channel be sure you have the activated the right one in the case that you have more than one channel on this hub**
+**Before removing a channel be sure you have the activated the right channel in the case that you have more than one channel on this hub**

 To remove your channel you have to verify this by entering your valid hub password.